Jason Newsted: Newsted

 In December 2012, Newsted formed his own band called Newsted with drummer Jesus Mendez Jr. and guitarist Jessie Farnsworth, with Staind guitarist Mike Mushok joining later in March 2013.
 The band released a four-song EP, titled Metal, on January 8, 2013.

 Newsted released its debut album entitled Heavy Metal Music on August 6, 2013.
 In September 2014, the band appeared inactive as its website contained only a brief message that as of September 15, 2014, Jason Newsted was no longer on any social networking sites.
 As of 2018, the Newsted official website has been deactivated.

 He ceased touring with Newsted due to other musical interests as well as the band being unprofitable.
 He says "It cost me an awful lot of money – hundreds of thousands of dollars to take the Newsted band around to the 22 countries we played."

 In April 2023, Newsted announced the band had been reactivated and would play their first show in nearly a decade on May 20 at Revolution Live in Fort Lauderdale, Florida.

 Jason Newsted and the Chophouse Band

 In August 2016, after being out of the public eye for two years, Newsted formed a new acoustic group named Jason Newsted and the Chophouse Band, and had scheduled several performing dates throughout the fall.

 A fan-made video showed the band (with Newsted on acoustic guitar and lead vocals) playing the Woody Guthrie classic "This Land Is Your Land".

+Megadeth rumors

+Despite a brief onstage performance with Megadeth in 2013, Newsted was heavily rumored by fans to join the band as a possible replacement for recently-dismissed bassist David Ellefson in May 2021, though the rumors would later be denied by both Newsted and his wife Nicole.